Be a pie dough master! Here’s a helpful video and tutorial for how to braid pie crust.

 Braiding pie dough is my favorite way to design a pie crust, but I’ll admit that it took some practice to master the craft.
 Today I’m sharing all my tips and tricks so you can skip my mistakes and begin braiding pie crust like a champion right away.
 After reading this post and watching my tutorial, I guarantee pretty pies in your future!

 If you know how to braid hair, you know how to braid pie crust.
 I’m using my favorite pie as the model for showing you how to braid pie crust: salted caramel apple pie.
-The best best best pie!!
+It would look equally as gorgeous on a blueberry pie or cherry pie.

 How to Braid Pie Crust